justin4480/conway-game-of-life/README.md

 Note.
 A working tensorflow simulation is also included; but commented out to avoid the need to include tensorflow in the requirements.txt.

 # Configurable parameters
-...located in __main__.py, there are some basic configurable parameters for:
+Located in __main__.py, there are some basic configurable parameters.

 ### <B>Screen config:</B>
-Basic view parameters.
+Standard view parameters.
 Increasing screen resolution will impact performance, however on my non GPU dell XPS I can comfortable hit 120 FPS based on the below default config.
 ``` python
 # __main__.py line 10
 # Screen config